sdiehl/typechecker-zoo/docs/src/implementations/coc/calculus-of-constructions.md

 # Calculus of Constructions

-The Calculus of Constructions represents the pinnacle of the lambda cube, occupying the most expressive corner where all three dimensions of abstraction converge.
+The Calculus of Constructions (or **CoC** for short) represents the pinnacle of the lambda cube, occupying the most expressive corner where all three dimensions of abstraction converge.
 This system unifies terms, types, and kinds into a single syntactic framework, eliminating the artificial boundaries that separate computation from logic and enabling types to express arbitrary mathematical propositions with computational content.

-Where previous systems in our exploration maintained strict hierarchies between terms, types, and kinds, the Calculus of Constructions dissolves these distinctions.
+Where previous systems in our exploration maintained strict hierarchies between terms, types, and kinds, CoC dissolves these distinctions.
 Types become first-class citizens that can be manipulated, passed to functions, and returned as results.
 This unification enables unprecedented expressiveness while maintaining logical consistency through a carefully constructed universe hierarchy.

 ## Position in the Lambda Cube

-The Calculus of Constructions sits at vertex λ2ωP of the lambda cube, combining all three forms of abstraction that define the cube's dimensions:
+CoC sits at vertex λ2ωP of the lambda cube, combining all three forms of abstraction that define the cube's dimensions:

 **Terms depending on Types (\\( \uparrow\\)-axis)**: Polymorphic functions like \\(\mathsf{id} : \forall A : \mathsf{Type}.\; A \to A \\) where terms abstract over type parameters, enabling parametric polymorphism across all types in the system.